gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     gmx grompp -f inputs/min.mdp -c conf.gro -o min -pp min -po min gmx mdrun -v -deffnm min

 The ``grompp`` command is used to preprocess the files in order to prepare the simulation.
 This command also checks the validity of the files.
-By using the ``-f`` and ``-c`` keywords, we specify which input file must be used, and well as the initial configuration, i.e. the initial positions of the atoms.
-The other keywords ``-o``, ``-pp``, and ``-po`` are used to specify the names of the output that will be produced during the run.
+By using the ``-f`` and ``-c`` keywords, we specify which input file must be used, as well as the initial configuration, i.e., the initial positions of the atoms.
+The other keywords ``-o``, ``-pp``, and ``-po`` are used to specify the names of the outputs that will be produced during the run.

 The ``mdrun`` command calls the engine performing the computation from the preprocessed files, which is recognized thanks to the ``-deffnm`` keyword.
-The ``-v`` option enables *verbose* so that more information is printed in the terminal.
+The ``-v`` option enables *verbose* mode so that more information is printed in the terminal.

-If everything works, informations must be printed in the terminal, including :
+If everything works, information should be printed in the terminal, including:

 ..  code-block:: bw